Mohammed-Ayman-2023/Probability-in-Option-Pricing-Theory-/README.md

-**Comprehensive Framework for Option Pricing Models with a Focus on Monte Carlo Simulation** This project provides an implementation of three cornerstone models in financial option pricing: the Black-Scholes-Merton Model, the Binomial Tree Model, and the Monte Carlo Simulation.
+**Comprehensive Framework for Option Pricing Models with a Focus on Monte Carlo Simulation**:
+This project provides an implementation of three cornerstone models in financial option pricing: the Black-Scholes-Merton Model, the Binomial Tree Model, and the Monte Carlo Simulation.
 It bridges theoretical foundations with practical Python-based tools, making it ideal for financial professionals, researchers, and students exploring the intricacies of option pricing.

 Project Overview